-The rogue AP detection algorithm relies on the 8 THE FLYING CONTROLLER MECHANISM.
+The rogue AP detection algorithm relies on the flying controller mechanism.
 The detection algorithm is only active on devices running in controller mode.
 As the controller mode selection is done automatically between devices running in the same network (LAN), all potentially candidates for Rogue AP detection have to be configured identically.